Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 • Requires proper sizing for effectiveness

-• Needs periodic pressure checks
+• Needs annual air-charge pressure checks

 Proper Sizing and Installation